International Union of Soil Sciences

-The International Union of Soil Sciences (IUSS), founded in 1924 under the name International Society of Soil Science, is a scientific union and member of the International Council for Science (ICSU).
+The International Union of Soil Sciences (IUSS), founded in 1924 under the name International Society of Soil Science, is a scientific union and member of the International Science Council (ISC).

 The Union has 86 national and regional member societies with about 60,000 scientists in several countries and individual members in 57 countries.
 Every four years, the IUSS holds the World Congress of Soil Science.

 As of January 2023, the secretariat was taken over by the Council for Agricultural Research and Economics of Italy.
-Previously, the secreteriat was managed by Sigbert Huber, an officer of the Environment Agency Austria (Umweltbundesamt), located in Vienna.
+Previously, the secretariat was managed by Sigbert Huber, an officer of the Environment Agency Austria (Umweltbundesamt), located in Vienna.

 Mission

 The purpose of the IUSS is to promote all branches of soil science and its applications, to promote contacts among scientists and other persons engaged in the study and the application of soil science; to stimulate scientific research and to further the application of such research.

 The IUSS is a founding partner of the International Year of Planet Earth and supports all of its activities.
 The IUSS has contributed to the International Year of Planet Earth's brochure "Soil – earth's living skin", which has been translated into several languages.

 The IUSS publishes monthly the IUSS Alert and twice a year the IUSS Bulletin.
 December 5 is celebrated as the World Soil Day.